 How to Connect a Portable Generator to an Electric Panel

-To avoid such power disruptions, a portable generator is a handy device.
-However, purchasing a unit is the easy part.
-First, you need to connect it the right way.
-Otherwise, you risk electrocution, damaging house wiring and equipment, and causing fires.
+To avoid power disruptions, you'll want to invest in a portable generator.
+Purchasing a unit is the easy part.
+But you'll need to connect it the right way – otherwise, you risk electrocution, damaging house wiring and equipment, and causing fires.

 Read on to learn how to connect a portable DuroMax generator to an electric panel.